taunsquared/taunsquared.github.io/_open-lab-notebook/08-graphic-novel-thesis-lowercase.md

 I started this collaboration because I want to tell stories that **make science and technology topics more accessible to EVERYONE, from young people (and any other science-curious, comic-loving human!) to experts in other specialities.** I hope stories like mine can start conversations about what we define as "scientific activity", and how to build humane support structures to nurture such activity.

-# Update: Our crowdfunding campaign was a rousing success!!
+# Update: Our crowdfunding campaign was a success!!

-With the help of 155 backers, **we raised $11,125 through our crowdfunding campaign!!** THANK YOU to everyone who supported this project and made it possible to pay our artists IN FULL!!
+With the help of 155 backers, [**we raised $11,125 through our crowdfunding campaign!!**](https://www.kickstarter.com/projects/taunsquared/a-sci-fi-graphic-novel-based-on-real-neuroscience) THANK YOU to everyone who supported this project and made it possible to pay our artists IN FULL!!

 {% include video id="IuEBOJE9te4" provider="youtube" %}